aandiron/aandiron.github.io/secret-pussy/index.md

 2022-08-31

-## You have curves: take off the clothes and share your curves with the world
+## You have curves: when you take off the clothes the world stops
 ![Biggest Sorcerress removes her witchy dress](./biggest-sorceress2.jpg "I want to watch as you slip out of something tight.
 I want to watch your curves reveal themselves to me.
 And then I want to hold your curves under my big hands while I fuck you to pieces.")
 2022-08-30

-## You are a goddess: at least in my head this is how I see you
+## You are a goddess: at least for people lucky enough to be in the know
 ![Goddess in my Head](./goddess-in-my-head.jpg "I want to crawl to you on my knees and supplicate you to open your frock, spread your legs, and let me gaze one time upon your divine tits and pussy.")
 2022-08-28

-## You are an exhibitionist: some random stranger will be jealous of your beauty
+## You are kind of an exhibitionist: some random stranger will be jealous of your beauty
 ![Pressed up against the window](./against-the-window.jpg "I want to bend you over and fuck you from behind up against the window -- so the whole city below can see your tits and gasping face.")
 2022-08-27